 Mary Shelley, aged only 20, wrote Frankenstein on a rainy day in 1816.
 She was staying in Geneva with her husband, the poet Percy Shelley, Lord Byron and Lord Byron’s doctor, John Polidori.
 Trapped indoors by the dreadful weather, they decided to pass the time writing ghost stories.
 The concept of both Frankenstein, and Polidori’s The Vampyre, came from that rainy day in 1816.
 See more here

-Read the book.
 Watch the video clip.
-Then discuss the book together.
+Read the book chapter by chapter and discuss the book together using the questions as prompts.
 Whilst you want to hear ideas and personal responses, try to keep a loose framework to the discussion.
 Here are some ideas of relevant questions to ask.
 These are, by the way, exactly the sort of questions your child will need to know the answers to if they have this book to study at school.

 Shelley uses the device of letters to convey information to the reader.
 At the beginning of the book, how effective is this device?
 What information do you learn from the letters?